 My name is Sharmila (name changed).
-I'm 23 years old and live in a village in Rajasthan ever since childhood, I've had a passion for studying and dreamed of becoming a nurse.
+I'm 23 years old and live in a village in Rajasthan.
+Ever since childhood, I've had a passion for studying and dreamed of becoming a nurse.
 However, my family's poverty made it impossible for me to pursue further education.
 I thought my dream of becoming a nurse was out of reach.
 One day, I heard from the women in my village that Plan India offered training in vegetable nursery management.
 I decided to give it a try.
 My family and I started cultivating vegetables using the methods taught in the training.
 To our surprise, it resulted in a good income.
-We earned 25,000 rupees annually from our vegetable nursery.
-We used Rs.20,000 to pay for my General Nursing and Midwifery (G.N.M.) fees.
-Now, I am happily pursuing my G.N.M. studies.
+We earned Rs.
+25,000 annually from our vegetable nursery.
+We used Rs.20,000 to pay for my General Nursing and Midwifery (GNM) course fee.
+Now, I am happily pursuing my GNM studies.
 Cultivating vegetables has made me self-reliant and improved my family's financial situation.
+YOUTH AND HOUSEHOLD ECONOMIC SECURITY

+Objective

-I am grateful to Plan India for their support and guidance, which has truly changed my life.
-Youth and Household Economic Security Objective We empower economically disadvantaged youths to secure decent employment and choose dignified livelihoods through a gender transformative approach.
+We empower economically disadvantaged youth to secure decent employment and choose dignified livelihoods through a gender transformative approach.

 We have implemented projects for job-oriented vocational training and entrepreneurship promotion to ensure household economic security.
-We worked closely with employers and government to improve school-to-work transition, thereby increasing women's participation in the workforce.
+We worked closely with employers and the government to improve school-to-work transition, thereby increasing women's participation in the workforce.
 Our focus has been to support young women and men to build their skills in new economy jobs like IT enabled services, retail marketing and hospitality.
-In rural areas, we extend activities aimed at improving livelihoods and generating income and promoting women owned enterprises.
-We have prioritised the emerging green skilling.
-We have assisted women in establishing and expanding micro enterprises, accessing finance, markets, and networks, and generating employment opportunities.
-Key Achievements 11,736 Young women and men trained on Job-Oriented Vocational Training and Vocational training for Entrepreneurship Promotion.
-7,834 Trained youths were either job placed or started their own micro-enterprise.
-96% of Young People demonstrated vocational competencies at the end of the training.
+In rural areas, our work aims at improving livelihoods, generating income and promoting women-owned enterprises.
+We have assisted women in establishing and expanding micro enterprises, accessing finance, markets, networks, and generating employment opportunities.

+Key Achievements

+1) 11,736

+Young Women and Men trained on Job-Oriented Vocational Training and Vocational training for Entrepreneurship Promotion.

+2) 7,834

+Trained youth were either jobplaced or started their own micro-enterprise.

+3) 96%

+Youth demonstrated

+vocational competencies at the end

+of the training.